MARY LOUISE KELLY, Host:

 FENSTON: Steve Townsend is the president of Keolis America, the SNCF subsidiary.
 Townsend thinks it's a stretch to link his company to the Holocaust.

-Mr. STEVE TOWNSEND (President, Keolis America): The issue for me is completely new.
+STEVE TOWNSEND: The issue for me is completely new.
 I'm not a historian, nor I really am an expert at all in SNCF's history.

 FENSTON: Michael Marrus is a historian, a professor at the University of Toronto.
 He's written extensively about the Holocaust in France and agrees with Townsend that SNCF and its subsidiary shouldn't be punished today for what happened 70 years ago.

-Professor MICHAEL MARRUS (University of Toronto): When the deportees reached Paris, they were taken on a bus.
+MICHAEL MARRUS: When the deportees reached Paris, they were taken on a bus.
 So what about the bus companies?
 What about the companies that supplied the petrol for the buses?

 FENSTON: In occupied France, says Marrus, the entire society became part of the Nazi war machine.
 Holocaust survivor Leo Bretholz says the French government never fessed up to this involvement.